 Docent Program

 Docents are trained volunteers who give educational exhibition tours to school children, clubs, or special interest groups.
 AMOCA is recruiting individuals who are eager to work with people, who are community-minded, and who are interested in the benefits of life-long learning.
-You can make a world of a difference in meeting our mission, and in turn can give you a sense of satisfaction knowing you are doing something worthwhile for someone else.
+You can make a world of a difference in meeting our mission, and get a sense of satisfaction from knowing you are doing something worthwhile for someone else.

 What is a Docent?

-A Docent is a trained educator who volunteers his/her time and expertise.
-The term comes from the Latin word docere which means “to teach”.
+A Docent is a trained educator who volunteers their time and expertise.
+The term comes from the Latin word docere which means “to teach.”
 Few things are more satisfying than knowing you have helped a visitor to learn and grow.
-If you enjoy sharing your time and knowledge with visitors, then find out more about this exciting volunteer opportunity.
+If you enjoy sharing your time and knowledge with visitors, maybe becoming an AMOCA Docent is right for you!

 What are some of the things Docents do?

-• Experience the excitement of watching a student’s face as he or she begins to understand new things.
+• Experience the excitement of watching a student’s face as they begin to understand new things

-• Know that you have made a big difference in the way students learn at AMOCA.
+• Know that you have made a big difference in the way visitors learn at AMOCA

 What are some of the other great things about volunteering as a Docent?